jrmcornish/cv/TALKS_AND_REVIEWS.md

 * Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions, Statistical Science, 2021/2022
 * An Overview of Off-Policy Evaluation in Reinforcement Learning, Statistical Science, 2022
 * Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of estimation, Biometrika, 2024
-* Fritz Bayesian paper, IEEE, 2024
+* Hidden Markov Models and the Bayes Filter in Categorical Probability, IEEE, 2024
+* Adaptive Second-Order Stochastic Optimization, LICS25